Splay and polar order in a system of hard pear-like molecules: confrontation of Monte Carlo numerical simulations with

+It is important to note that realization of such structures in a physical system would imply a severely hindered diffusion of molecules diffusion between ``up'' and ``down'' polarization domains as flipping molecule's polarization at a domain boundary requires passing a high energy barrier, which is a rare event.
 As DFT calculations from Ref.~\cite{Gregorio2016} suggest, $K_{11}$ becomes negative for the number density $\rho \approx 0.050$ (see Fig.~3 therein), which corresponds to $\eta_S \approx 0.30$.
 In our simulations, it is the nematic phase near the N-SmA phase boundary.
 Thus, long-range polar and splay correlations should be observed for a high-density nematic and in the whole range of the smectic phase.
 As stated in Sec.~\ref{sec:phases} and visible in system snapshots, this is not the case.
 However, local correlations, especially in the smectic phase, seem to be present.

 Polar order correlations can be quantified using $S_\perp^{110}(r_\perp)$.
 The dependence for selected packing fractions is shown in Fig.~\ref{fig:S110}.
 For a high-density nematic just below N-SmA transition point ($\eta = 0.32$, black solid line), lying above $\eta_S$, polar correlations are marginal -- they are non-zero only for nearest neighbors ($r_\perp \approx \bar{d}$, where $\bar{d} = 1$ is mean ball diameter) with $S_\perp^{110} \approx 0.15$.
 Slightly higher correlations are observed for a low-density smectic A ($\eta = 0.37$, red dashed line).
 Here, the maximum is $S_\perp^{110}(\bar{d}) \approx 0.3$ and the correlations have a slightly longer range, reaching $r_\perp \approx 2\bar{d}$.
 For high-density smectic A, the correlations are more prominent, with maximum $S_\perp^{110}(\bar{d}) \approx 0.7$, but still short-ranged, reaching $r_\perp \approx 4\bar{d}$.
 Local maxima lie near integer multiples of $\bar{d}$, which suggests that they correspond to nearest, next-nearest, next-next-nearest, etc. neighbors.
 Long-range correlations appear only after crystallization.
-For the $\text{Cr}_\text{DS}\text{P}_\text{A}$ phase at $\eta = 0.50$, positive correlations reach $S_\perp^{110} \approx 0.87$ and extend as far as $r_\perp \approx 9.5\bar{d}$.
+For the $\text{Cr}_\text{DS}\text{P}_\text{A}$ phase at $\eta = 0.51$, positive correlations reach $S_\perp^{110} \approx 0.87$ and extend as far as $r_\perp \approx 9.5\bar{d}$.
 After that point, the polarizations are anticorrelated, which is in line with the checkerboard pattern visible in Fig.~\ref{fig:pack}(c).
 Interestingly, the phase realizes the double splay nematic structure proposed in Ref.~\cite{Rosseto2020}, but as a crystalline phase.